Tempurturtul/junior-dev/blog-posts/prepping-for-osu.md

 I should finish the course in December, and be set to attend OSU's program in January.

 I feel very good about this.
 I'll finally have a degree for the field I want to be in, and from a well-known, respectable school.
 The degree will also be, according to the program's [future students page](http://eecs.oregonstate.edu/online-cs-students/future-students), identical to the one earned by on-campus students.
-So if I feel unsure about an employer's opinion on online degrees, I can just refrain from mentioning the online part.
-The degree will simply read "B.S. in Computer Science", so unless they specifically ask, they'll never even know.

 *Tags: education*